 An acidic environment in the stomach is not only important for killing germs on food but digesting food as well, especially protein.
 When the stomach doesn’t make enough HCL to produce the enzymes that digest proteins, you end up with undigested proteins going into the small intestine.
 This puts additional stress on the pancreas to produce more enzymes to make up for the work the stomach didn’t do.
 Moreover, low stomach acidity weakens the immune system.

 Aside from medications, HCL is reduced by stress, sickness and aging.
+Additionally, drinking water with meals, overeating and eating too often can also reduce HCL.
 One of my biggest concerns about low stomach acid is poor nutrient absorption which leads to mineral deficiencies and other issues.
 So keeping your stomach acidic is paramount.

 Here are some symptoms of low HCL that are commonly missed: